bdevel/wind-analysis-for-sailing/README.md

-# Wind Anlysis for Sailing
+# Wind Analysis for Sailing
 Software to analyzing wind for sailboat racing.

 ## Currently Available: